oneboyfromife/auth-flow-kit/README.md

 ---

+# 🎯 Who This Library Is For

+- Developers who want to go straight into building their app before worrying about auth
+- MVP builders
+- SaaS dashboards
+- Internal tools
+- Learners who want to understand authentication

+If you already have a backend and just want auth to **work**, this library is for you.

+---

 # 🎉 Summary

-**auth-flow-kit** provides:
+**auth-flow-kit** gives you:

-- Global auth state (Redux/Zustand style)
+- Global auth state (no reducers, no stores)
-- Prebuilt auth UI (Login, Signup, Reset)
+- Prebuilt auth UI screens
-- Easy `useAuth()` hook access
-- Simple endpoint requirements
+- Simple backend requirements
+- Refresh‑safe authentication
-- Works in both Next.js and React
+- Works with Next.js and plain React

-A clean, modern solution for developers who want authentication without complexity.

----
+Authentication, without the chaos.